 All students, faculty, and staff have the right to file a report with the College regarding a potential or actual violation of the Code of Conduct.
-Potential and actual violations of the Code of Conduct will be processed under the Disciplinary Procedures for Violations of Code of Conduct described on the next page.
+Potential and actual violations of the Code of Conduct will be processed under the Disciplinary Procedures for Violations of Code of Conduct described below.